ethereum-optimism/optimism/specs/rollup-node.md

 ------------------------------------------------------------------------------------------------------------------------

-## From L1 Sequencing window to L2 Payload Attributes
+## From L1 Sequencing Window to L2 Payload Attributes

 A [sequencing window][g-sequencing-window] is a fixed number consecutive L1 blocks that a derivation step takes as input.
 The window is identified by an `epoch`, equal to the block number of the first block in the window.

-As the full derivation of the L2 chain by the driver progresses each derivation step shifts the window forward by a single L1 block: the windows overlap.
+The derivation of the L2 chain from the L1 chain happens in steps.

-Each sequencing window is derived into a variable number of L2 blocks, following the below derivation steps.
+Each step adds a variable number of L2 blocks to the L2 chain, derived from the sequencing window for the given epoch.
+For epoch `N`, the sequencing window comprises L1 blocks `[N, N + SEQUENCING_WINDOW_SIZE)`.
+Note that the sequencing windows overlap.

 ### Reading L1 inputs